 The Oktober festivals may be over, but October (or any month really) is still a great time to go grab a beer.
 Beer snobs and casual enthusiasts alike can agree Oakland is full great bars and its beer scene is a big reason why.
+All businesses listed below are currently open for take-out or delivery.

 The Good Hop